meshcloud/meshcloud-docs/docs/meshstack.azure.landing-zones.md

 subscription and additional specific policies can be defined.
 A blueprint can be configured to decline users to change or delete the resources and policies created by the blueprint.

-The landingzone can be configured in the `Administration` section.
+The [Landing Zone](./meshcloud.landing-zones.md) can be configured in the `Administration` section.
 If a project is selected to have an Azure location a landingzone must be picked by the user.
 By choosing a landing zone platform specific configuration can be set (in this case for Azure).
 The options for Azure are:

 ## Management Group